aaron-grau/curic/react/projects/pokedex/README.md

 4. Add a mapStateToProps function that connects in the `PokemonFormContainer`
 5. Add an errors function to the `pokemonForm` that returns an unordered list of error messages.

+## Bonus

-## Bonus: Loading Spinner
+### Loading Spinner

-Use next(action) in your Pokemon Middleware to always assure the passing of your actions to the reducer.
+Use `next(action)` in your Pokemon Middleware to always assure the passing of your actions to the reducer.
 This way you can reduce actions such as `RequestPokemon` in order to describe an intermediary state of your application.
-Set this state back to normal when the reducing `ReceivePokemon` actions.
+Set this state back to normal when reducing `ReceivePokemon` actions.

+### Update Toys

+Add the ability to reassign toys to different Pokemon.